 6. Intellectual Property Rights.

-6.1 The Products and all related intellectual property rights are the exclusive property of Forcepoint or its licensors.
-All right, title and interest in and to the Products, any modifications, translations, or derivatives thereof (including any related scripts, tools, and know-how), even if unauthorized, and all applicable rights in patents, copyrights, trade secrets, trademarks and all intellectual property rights in the Products remain exclusively with Forcepoint or its licensors.
-The Products are valuable, proprietary, and unique, and Licensee agrees to be bound by and observe the proprietary nature of the Products.
-The Products contain material that is protected by patent, copyright and trade secret law, and by international treaty provisions.
-The Products include software products licensed from third parties.
-Such third parties have no obligations or liability to Licensee under this Agreement but are third party beneficiaries of this Agreement.
-Licensee may not assign more than twenty (20) administrators to administer certain Forcepoint products.
-All rights not granted to Licensee in this Agreement are reserved to Forcepoint and its licensors.
-No ownership of the Products passes to Licensee.
-Forcepoint may make changes to the Products at any time without notice.
-Except as otherwise expressly provided, Forcepoint grants no express or implied right under Forcepoint patents, copyrights, trademarks, or other intellectual property rights.
+6.1 All right, title and interest in and to the Products, any modifications, translations, or derivatives thereof including any related scripts, tools, and know-how and all applicable intellectual property and proprietary rights thereto remain exclusively with Forcepoint or its licensors.
+The Products may include software products licensed from third parties.
+Such third parties have no obligations or liability to Licensee under this Agreement but are third-party beneficiaries of this Agreement.
+Forcepoint owns any suggestions, ideas, enhancement requests, feedback, or recommendations provided by Licensee relating to the Products.
+Except as otherwise expressly provided, Forcepoint grants no express or implied right under Forcepoint patents, copyrights, trademarks, or other intellectual property rights, and all rights not expressly granted to Licensee in this Agreement are reserved to Forcepoint and its licensors.
 Licensee may not remove any proprietary notice of Forcepoint or any third party from the Products or any copy of the Products, without Forcepoint’s prior written consent.
-The Products may include programs or code that are licensed under an Open Source Software (“OSS”) license model.
-OSS programs and code are subject to the terms, conditions and obligations of the applicable OSS license, and are SPECIFICALLY EXCLUDED FROM ALL WARRANTY AND SUPPORT OBLIGATIONS DESCRIBED ELSEWHERE IN THIS AGREEMENT.

 7. Protection and Restrictions.

 7.2 Licensee will take all reasonable steps to safeguard the Products to ensure that no unauthorized person has access and that no unauthorized copy, publication, disclosure or distribution, in any form is made.
 The Products contain valuable, confidential information and trade secrets and unauthorized use or copying is harmful to Forcepoint.
 Licensee may use the Products only for the internal business purposes of Licensee.
-Licensee will not itself, or through any affiliate, employee, consultant, contractor, agent or other third party: (i) sell, resell, distribute, host, lease, rent, license or sublicense, in whole or in part, the Products; (ii) decipher, decompile, disassemble, reverse assemble, modify, translate, reverse engineer or otherwise attempt to derive source code, algorithms, tags, specifications, architecture, structure or other elements of the Products, in whole or in part, for competitive purposes or otherwise; (iii) allow access to, provide, divulge or make available the Products to any user other than Licensee’s employees and individual contractors who have a need to such access and who shall be bound by nondisclosure obligations that are at least as restrictive as the terms of this Agreement; (iv) write or develop any derivative works based upon the Products; (v) modify, adapt, translate or otherwise make any changes to the Products or any part thereof; (vi) use the Products to provide processing services to third parties, or otherwise use the same on a ‘service bureau’ basis; (vii) disclose or publish, without Forcepoint’s prior written consent, performance or capacity statistics or the results of any benchmark test performed on the Products; (viii) otherwise use or copy the same except as expressly permitted herein; (ix) use any third party software included in the Products independently from the Forcepoint proprietary Products.
+Licensee may not assign more than twenty (20) administrators to administer certain Forcepoint products.
+Licensee will not itself, or through any affiliate, employee, consultant, contractor, agent or other third party: (i) sell, resell, distribute, host, lease, rent, license or sublicense, in whole or in part, the Products; (ii) decipher, decompile, disassemble, reverse assemble, modify, translate, reverse engineer or otherwise attempt to derive source code, algorithms, tags, specifications, architecture, structure or other elements of the Products, in whole or in part, for competitive purposes or otherwise; (iii) allow access to, provide, divulge or make available the Products to any user other than Licensee’s employees and contractors who have a need to such access and who must be bound by nondisclosure obligations that are at least as restrictive as the terms of this Agreement; (iv) write or develop any derivative works based upon the Products; (v) modify, adapt, translate or otherwise make any changes to the Products or any part thereof; (vi) use the Products to provide processing services to third parties, or otherwise use the same on a ‘service bureau’ basis; (vii) disclose or publish, without Forcepoint’s prior written consent, performance or capacity statistics or the results of any benchmark test performed on the Products; (viii) otherwise use or copy the same except as expressly permitted herein; (ix) use any third party software included in the Products independently from the Forcepoint proprietary Products.
 Subject to the terms of this Agreement, Licensee may allow its agents and independent contractors to use the Products solely for the benefit of Licensee; provided, however, Licensee remains responsible for any breach of this Agreement.
 Any other use of the Products by any other entity is forbidden and a violation of this Agreement.
 Licensee must not use the Products to filter, screen, manage or censor Internet content for consumers without permission from the affected consumers and Forcepoint’s express prior written approval which may be withheld in Forcepoint’s sole discretion.
-If any additional third party end-user license agreement is (a) attached to this Agreement or the Order, or (b) included in the Product “about” file, “readme” file or Documentation, then Licensee’s use of the third party software is further restricted by and subject to the third party licensor’s end-user license agreement.
+If any additional third party end-user license agreement or open source license agreement is (a) attached to this Agreement or the Order, or (b) included in the Product “about” file, “readme” file or Documentation, then Licensee’s use of the third party software is further restricted by and subject to such license.

 8. Financial Terms.

-This Section applies if Licensee has placed an Order directly with Forcepoint: Fees and payment terms are specified in the applicable Order.
-Except as otherwise expressly specified in the Order, all recurring payment obligations start from the execution of the Order.
-Forcepoint may increase recurring fees at any time upon 60 days written notice.
-Unless otherwise specified in the Order, payment of all fees is due 30 days after the invoice date.
-Interest accrues on past due balances at the lesser of 1½% per month or the highest rate allowed by law.
+Fees and payment terms are specified in the applicable Order.
+Except as otherwise expressly specified in the Order: (i) all recurring payment obligations start from the receipt of the Order; (ii) when the Order is placed directly with Forcepoint fees must be paid within thirty (30) days after the invoice date; (iii) upon the expiration of each Maintenance Term and/or Subscription Term, the Maintenance Fees and/or Subscription Fees will be Forcepoint’s then-current commercial list price for such Products; and (iv) interest accrues on past due balances at the highest rate allowed by law.
 Failure to make timely payments is a material breach of the Agreement and Forcepoint will be entitled to suspend any or all of its performance obligations hereunder in accordance with the provisions of Section 12 and to modify the payment terms, including requiring full payment before Forcepoint performs any obligations in this Agreement.
 Licensee will reimburse Forcepoint for any expenses incurred, including interest and reasonable attorney fees, in collecting amounts due Forcepoint hereunder that are not under good faith dispute by Licensee.
 Amounts paid or payable for Products are not contingent upon the performance of any consulting or other professional services.
-Forcepoint’s reasonable travel and lodging expenses incurred by Forcepoint in the performance of services on Licensee’s site will be billed separately at actual cost.
+Forcepoint’s reasonable travel and lodging expenses incurred in the performance of services on Licensee’s site will be billed separately at actual cost.
 Licensee is responsible for payment of all taxes (excluding those on Forcepoint's net income) arising out of this Agreement, except to the extent a valid tax exemption certificate or other written documentation acceptable to Forcepoint to evidence Licensee’s tax exemption status is provided by Licensee to Forcepoint prior to the delivery of Products or services.

 9. Limited Warranty; Remedies; Disclaimer.